-- Single parents whose children live with them £442.31 a week
+- £486.98 a week for single parents whose children live with them

-- Claim working Tax Credits - this would mean the benefit cap may not apply to you.
-See if you or your partner are able to get work, or increase your hours so that you can make a claim.
+- Claim working Tax Credits - the Benefit Cap might not be applicable to you.
+Find out if you or your partner are able to get work, or increase your hours, and make a claim.

-- Money Advice Services - can offer information on budgeting advice, debts or loans.
-They can also help you to examine your expenses to see whether you can reduce some of your outgoings so you will have more money to pay your rent.
+- Money Advice Services - this service provides advice on budgeting, debts or loans.
+They can also help you to look at your expenses and see whether it's possible to reduce your outgoings.
+This could help you free up some money to pay for rent.

-- Apply for Discretionary Housing Payment - this may help in the short term to pay your rent, or pay for a deposit or removal expenses to help you move to cheaper accommodation.
+- Apply for Discretionary Housing Payment - this may help in the short term to pay your rent, or pay for a deposit or removal expenses to help you move into cheaper accommodation.

-- If you are finding it difficult to pay your rent and your landlord is a Housing Association, please contact them to discuss your situation.
+- If your landlord is a Housing Association, please contact them to discuss your situation.

-- If you are finding it difficult to pay your rent and you have a private landlord, please contact them to discuss your situation.
+- If you have a private landlord, please contact them to discuss your situation.

-- If you are finding it difficult to pay your rent and your landlord is Harrow Council, you can find more information on our Housing Advice page.
+- If your landlord is Harrow Council, you can find more information on our Housing Advice page.